Wei-HaiMing/cst380Unit1/README.md

 Submitted by: **Armando Vega**

-**Name of your app** is an app that ...
-[TODO]
+**Scavenger Hunt** is an app that allows its users to create to-do tasks that they can then mark as completed by attaching an image at the location that they completed the task at.

-Time spent: **X** hours spent in total
+Time spent: **3** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] App displays list of hard-coded tasks
+- [ X ] App displays list of hard-coded tasks
-- [ ] When a task is tapped it navigates the user to a task detail view
+- [ X ] When a task is tapped it navigates the user to a task detail view
-- [ ] When user adds photo to complete the tasks, it marks the task as complete
+- [ X ] When user adds photo to complete the tasks, it marks the task as complete
-- [ ] When adding photo of task, the location is added
+- [ X ] When adding photo of task, the location is added
-- [ ] User returns to home page (list of tasks) and the status of your task is updated to complete
+- [ X  ] User returns to home page (list of tasks) and the status of your task is updated to complete

 The following **optional** features are implemented:

-- [ ] User can launch camera to snap a picture
+- [ X ] User can launch camera to snap a picture

 The following **additional** features are implemented: